 Let's change the world together

 My name is Arjun Dhamrait.
 I have been a friend of Max's since we both were in Kindergarten and I love to play a part in anything that Max does.
 I find helping children who are less lucky than we are to be a noble cause and one that I want to be involved in.
-I play tuba in my school marching band and run hurdles for the track team.
-In my free time I enjoy helping in my community, studying for school, and learning about new technology.
+I'm also a tuba player and a software engineer in Apple Inc. In my free time I enjoy helping in my community and learning about new technology.

 As an avid believer in universal high-level education, being able to join this wonderful organization helps me pursue this dream.
 Everyone deserves an education - regardless of their socioeconomic state.
 Having visited countries in Central and South America really opened my eyes on the inequality present in these countries.
 Being given this opportunity to extend knowledge to more people in the world is an honor and I am lucky to be involved with.
 Outside of WFCF, I play violin in my school and metro orchestra, run my own tutoring business, and love baking cupcakes!